sabminder/grid_tutorial/README.md

 <br>
 # Installation
 <br>
-Grab the GridLayout.swift file and drag it into your project to customise the look of your UICollectionView.
+Grab the GridLayout.swift and ListLayout.swift files and drag them into your project to customise the look of your UICollectionView.

 <br>
 # In this branch